radiantlogic-v8/documentation-new/documentation/maintenance/release-notes/iddm-8-4-2.md

 - [API-4420]: During migration import from v7.4.21 to v8.4.0, an IllegalStateException error "(Expected state [STARTED] was [STOPPED])" is logged in PathChildrenCache.
 The migration itself completes successfully despite the error.

-- [API-4421]: After creating an Identity Data Management application using a migration export from v7.4.21, Rule Sets for Rules-Based Transformations are not displayed in the pipeline UI, even though the underlying `.java` code is present.

 For known issues reported after the release, please see the Radiant Logic Knowledge Base:

 https://support.radiantlogic.com/hc/en-us/categories/4412501931540-Known-Issues